-Following is advice for Partner, Parents, Friends etc.
+The following is advice for Partner, Parents, Friends etc.

-5 Do encourage her to have as much rest as possible.
+5. Encourage the mum to have as much rest as possible.

 6. Encourage and praise her when she makes a special effort.